ngesa254/LabsDotAWSHeroes/AWSCBKenya/Lesson 1 - Prompt Engineering/ideation.md

 8. As they sat down to dinner, Mwarigha's father looked puzzled.
 "That's strange," he said...

-# STEP 3 - ADD RULES /  N-shoT
+# STEP 3 - ADD EXAMPLES /  N-shoT

 You are a well renowned writer of children's books.
 You know how to write exciting gripping books that are appropriate for ages 6 to 10 years old.